bensiron/UGTS.Log4NetCleaner/README.md

 # UGTS.Log4Net.Extensions
-Provides the SelfCleaningRollingFileAppender log4net class, extensions methods, and the 'reqid' log pattern key which logs a unique id for each unique web request.
+Provides the SelfCleaningRollingFileAppender log4net class.

-This library requires log4net 2.0.8 or higher and .NET 4.5 or higher.  .NET Core/Standard libraries are not supported.
+This requires log4net 2.0.8 or higher and .NET 4.5 or higher.  .NET Core/Standard libraries are not supported.

-This library is released under the MIT license.
+This is released under the MIT license.
 Full details at /license/license.txt.

-If you have any issues with this library, would like to make requests, or submit/suggest improvements, please raise an issue.
+If you have any issues with this appender, would like to make requests, or submit/suggest improvements, please raise an issue.
 The library has served my needs but I am holding off on upgrading it further until I see some interest from others about what it needs most from here.